 Specific information on state and local legal penalties for drug violations may be obtained on state law enforcement websites.

-- Students and employees, including faculty, of USAHS should be aware and informed that health risks associated with the use of illicit drugs and the abuse of alcohol can result in, but are not limited to, a lowered immune system, damage to critical nerve cells, physical dependency, lung damage, heart problems, liver disease, physical and mental depression, increased infection, irreversible memory loss, personality changes, and thought disorders.
+- Employees, including faculty, of USAHS should be aware and informed that health risks associated with the use of illicit drugs and the abuse of alcohol can result in, but are not limited to a lowered immune system, damage to critical nerve cells, physical dependency, lung damage, heart problems, liver disease, physical and mental depression, increased infection, irreversible memory loss, personality changes, and thought disorders.

 - Alcohol consumption causes a number of marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.
 Low to moderate doses of alcohol also increase the incidence of a variety of aggressive acts, including spouse and child abuse.

 - Moderate to high doses of alcohol cause marked impairments in higher mental functions, severely altering a person’s ability to learn and remember information.
 Very high doses cause respiratory depression and death.

 - Mothers who drink alcohol during pregnancy may give birth to infants with Fetal Alcohol Syndrome.
 These infants have irreversible physical abnormalities and mental retardation.
 In addition, research indicates that children of alcoholic parents are at greater risk than other youngsters of becoming alcoholics.